Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 Philo TV Supported Devices

-Perhaps one drawback to Philo TV and what may be keeping it from really ramping up its subscriber base is that it currently only works with Roku devices.
+Perhaps one drawback to Philo TV is that it currently only works with Roku devices.
 Unfortunately, that means you can’t use Philo TV with an Amazon Fire TV or Amazon Fire TV Stick.

 ***July 17 update: Philo TV now available on Amazon Fire TV and Fire TV Stick as well as Apple TV.***

-Thankfully, the Philo TV app does work with iOS and Android operating systems as well as the iPhone app and Chrome and Chromecast, which means if you have a laptop, desktop, or smart phone, particularly one with projection capability, you have everything you need to watch Philo TV.
+Thankfully, the Philo TV app does work with iOS and Android operating systems as well as the iPhone app and Chrome and Chromecast.
+This means if you have a laptop or smart phone, particularly one with projection capability, you have everything you need to watch Philo TV.

 As of the writing of this Philo TV review, they are working on other device capability so if you don’t see your streaming platform listed, keep checking and chances are it may be added.